-Here Frank is referring to the management of staff incidents, morale, and emotions as the “pulse” of the staff.
-This is interesting to note as a pulse is something that can be a sign of crisis or normalcy depending on its level.
-A pulse can go from low to high, without warning, and chaplains must be aware of it in order to respond properly.
-Franks explanation supports this notion of the management of uncertainty and expresses it as a necessary portion to the job.
+Frank refers to managing staff incidents, morale, and emotions as the “pulse” of the staff.
+A pulse can signal crisis or normalcy depending on its level.
+A pulse can go from low to high, without warning, and chaplains must be alert to respond properly.
+In this case, Frank attempts to handle two priorities simultaneously even though his interactions with the family and staff may be iterative with him flowing between groups.

-Sheryl mentions not only the challenge of managing roles, but also the complexity of one incident that calls for several steps.
+As a closing example, Sheryl provides the role management perspective of someone who works as a staff of one.
+She mentions not only the challenge of managing roles, but also the complexity of one incident that calls for several steps.

 “You can be minding your own business and you get a call for a code that's coming in.
 Sort of the system rule for spiritual care was not to round in the ER unless you were called there, but when I came to the community hospital I would round in there.
 At first people would say, "Who died," and I'd be like, "Nobody, I'm just coming to say hi."
 Now it changed to, again, building relationships.
 It changed to them calling me.
 We're often in that room together before the patient comes, and then when the patient comes I usually get the family information.
 I do step in and hold the patient's hand.
 I have stepped in and put my hand on the baby when they're coding.
 I've stood with family in the code.
 I've stepped up and whispered to a doctor, "Let me get the parents out of here before you call it.
 Then when it's over I have to go into administrative mode and make notifications to the coroner, and do paperwork, and if the coroner's responding to the hospital then I have to make sure security's there.
 I work really closely with the nurse administrator of the day, so we're sure we're on the same pages.”
 [Sheryl, Lines 150-165]

+Regardless of whether the chaplain works alone or in a group, managing roles and potential uncertainties is part of the territory.
+Her rainbow of hats illustrates the juggling act experienced by all of the chaplains interviewed.

+Organizational roles represent the joint expectations of the worker and the workplace (Schuler, Aldag, & Brief, 1977).
+In other words, the position (e.g., hospital chaplain) individuals have within the workplace environment represents who they are in service to their organization.
+As a result, roles become the bond between an organization and the working individual, so that workers are able to associate themselves with the organization professionally (Schuler, Aldag, & Brief, 1977).
+Although roles help connect workers to organizations, they can also become a barrier to an organization’s effectiveness when the role is unclear (Kahn, et al., 1964).
+In a similar sense, it may be just as complicated for those with multiple roles if those expectations compete.
+For example, hospital chaplains serve not only patients but also the staff.
+Each group’s expectations may be contradictory with respect to topics such as death, safety, and other life decisions.
+Different sub-groups have different goals and motivations when interacting with chaplains.